Kenneth John Frost: Biography

 Frost was born in Brooklyn, New York, on October 3, 1934, to Casimir and Edna Frost.
 He graduated in 1952 from Holy Trinity Diocesan High School (then in Brooklyn, now in Hicksville, NY) and obtained a Bachelor of Science degree from Manhattan College in New York City.
 He participated in the graduate program in the Physics Department of the University of Rochester in upstate New York for one year but left in 1958 before completing his PhD to take up a position with NASA.
 He was one of the early hires of this new agency and worked first at the Naval Research Laboratory and then at the newly opened Goddard Space Flight Center in Greenbelt, MD.
 He continued to work at Goddard for his whole career until retiring in 1997.
 He died, aged 78, on August 5, 2013, at the University of Maryland Medical Center's R Adams Cowley Shock Trauma Center from complications following a fall at his home in Annapolis, MD.

 NASA career

-The Sun was Frost's first and major concern although he was interested in any and all sources of high energy X-ray and gamma-ray photons in space, no matter where in the universe they came from.
-He was the principal investigator of many flight instruments, all X-ray and gamma-ray spectrometers.
-He served for several years as head of the Solar High Energy Branch, and went on to help define Goddard's role in the early efforts to do science on the Space Station.
-He became the associate director of Space Sciences under Steve Holt as the director before retiring in 1997.
+The Sun was Frost's primary focus initially, although he maintained an interest in all sources of high-energy X-ray and gamma-ray photons originating from anywhere in the universe.
+He led numerous flight instrument projects as principal investigator, specializing in X-ray and gamma-ray spectrometers.
+Frost also held the position of head of the Solar High Energy Branch for several years and later contributed to defining Goddard's involvement in early scientific endeavors aboard the Space Station.
+Eventually, he assumed the role of associate director of Space Sciences under Steve Holt, who served as director before Frost retired in 1997.